-COURSE OBJECTIVES To know about basics of human psychology and its impact on CS01: organizations.
-CS02: To know about the importance of attitude in organization.
-To know about the importance and impact of perception towards CS03: working of a concern.
-To know about the importance of motivation in organization and CS04: theories of motivation.
-CS05: To understand why conflicts arise and how to resolve it.
-COUR COURSE OUTCOMES Students will be able to understand the importance of human C01: psychology.
-C02: Students will be able to understand the importance of Attitude.
-C03: Students will be able to understand the significance of Perception.
-C04: Students will be able to understand the significance motivation.
-Students will be able to apply decision making skills in resolving C05: organizational conflicts
+- CS01: To know about basics of human psychology and its impact on organizations. - CS02: To know about the importance of attitude in organization.
+To know about the importance and impact of perception towards working of - CS03: a concern.To know about the importance of motivation in organization and theories ofCS04: motivation. - CS05: To understand why conflicts arise and how to resolve it.

+- C01: Students will be able to understand the importance of human psychology. - C02: Students will be able to understand the importance of Attitude. - C03: Students will be able to understand the significance of Perception. - C04: Students will be able to understand the significance motivation.
+Students will be able to apply decision making skills in resolving - C05: organizational conflicts..

 Introduction - Meaning, Definitions, Nature, Key elements, Historical Development, Fundamental Concepts, Relevance and importance of OB in modern business organizations.
 Emerging issues and challenges for OB.
-Personality - Meaning, Definitions, Determinants of Personality, Personality Traits: Personality traits influencing OB, Theories of Personality - Intrapsychic theory of Sigmund Freud, Carl Jung's Introvert- Extrovert theory, Sheldon's Physiognomy theory, Carl Roger's Self theory.
+Personality - Meaning, Definitions, Determinants of Personality, Personality Traits: Personality traits influencing OB, Theories of Personality - Intra-psychic theory of Sigmund Freud, Carl Jung's Introvert- Extrovert theory, Sheldon's Physiognomy theory, Carl Roger's Self theory.

-Perception - Meaning, Definitions, Nature, Importance, Relevance or Application of perception in OB, Principles of perception, Factors influencing perception, Process, Distortion in perception.
+Perception - Meaning, Definitions, Nature, Importance, Relevance or Application of perception in OB, Principles of perception, Factors influencing perception, Process,

+Distortion in perception.
 Attitude - Meaning, Definitions, Nature, Components of attitude, Formation of attitude, Functions of attitude, Changing attitude.